lua-rocks/core-deprecated/readme.md

 # Lua Core Bundle (WIP)

-This repository contains a minimal build of the first needed lua libraries which I use in my projects as a skeleton.
+This repository contains a minimal set of the first needed lua libraries which I use in my projects as a skeleton.

 **Attention!** I plan to cover every library with documentation, but since my